Fluorouracil Topical (5-FU, Carac®, Efudex®, Fluoroplex®)

 Sun Sensitivity

-This medication can make your skin more sensitive to the sun, which can result in severe sunburn or rash.
-Sun sensitivity can last even after chemotherapy is completed.
-Avoid the sun between 10-2 pm, when it is strongest.
-Wear sunscreen (at least SPF 30 with UVA/UVB protection) every day and reapply when in the sun for extended periods of time); wear sunglasses with UVA/UVB protection, a hat, and long sleeves/pants to protect your skin and seek out shade whenever possible.
+This medication can make your skin more sensitive to the sun, which can result in a severe sunburn or rash.
+Sun sensitivity can last even after you are done with chemotherapy.
+Avoid the sun between 10 am and 4 pm, when it is strongest.
+Wear sunscreen every day and reapply when you are in the sun.
+The best sunscreen is SPF 30 or higher and protects against both types of sunlight, UVA and UVB.
+Wear sunglasses, a hat, and long sleeves/pants to protect your skin, a lip balm with SPF greater than 30, and seek out shade whenever possible.

 Other Side Effects